roycehoe/oldblog/_posts/2021-07-27-Unidentifi3d-Flying-Object.md

 ---
 # Interesting things to note
-- This may be the first flag I have found that actually contains a space instead of an underscore
+- This may be the first flag I have found that contains a space instead of an underscore
 - I just want to acknowledge the little inside joke that the admins were trying to reference.
 Because who built the pyramids?

 ![Unidentifi3d%20Flying%20Object%209005dd557a584ec9a532e1b7f72d94e7/Untitled%202.png](/images/Unidentifi3d-Flying-Object-images/meme.png)